-RISK AND BROAD-BASED COMPENSATION PROGRAMS
+RISK & BROAD-BASED COMPENSATION PROGRAMS

-We believe the risks that may arise from our compensation policies and practices, which include the annual incentive award performance metrics, variable and non-variable pay mix, and limited non-performance payouts, are not likely to have a material adverse effect on us because of multiple factors that work together, as summarized below.
+We believe the risks that may arise from our compensation policies and practices, which include the annual short- and long-term incentive award performance metrics, variable and non-variable pay mix, and limited non-performance payouts, are not likely to have a material adverse effect on us because of multiple factors that work together, as summarized below.

+Our compensation program is designed with performance metrics sufficiently difficult to motivate management to strive for strong performance without encouraging imprudent or excessive risk-taking.
 The Compensation Committee has significant discretion in its determination of incentive compensation awards.
+We do not use incentives that encourage short-term, high- risk strategies at the expense of long-term performance and value.
 The Compensation Committee considers distinct quantitative factors with regard to incentive compensation.
-The Compensation Committee considers both qualitative and quantitative factors to encourage employees and executive officers and to balance all aspects of our Strategic Plan, both short- and long-term. nitil
+The variable and non-variable pay mix is proportionally weighted for executive officers and all employees.
+The Compensation Committee considers both qualitative and quantitative factors to encourage employees and executive officers and to balance all aspects of our Strategic Plan, both short- and long-term.
+0/0/

-COMPENSATION DISCUSSION AND ANALYSIS
+COMPENSATION DISCUSSION & ANALYSIS

-2021 PERFORMANCE REVIEW
+2022 PERFORMANCE REVIEW

-As a Company, 2021 was again a challenging year, but despite the continued overhang of the COVID-19 pandemic, at year end, we delivered record earnings of \$2.35 per share, a 9.3% increase over 2020.
-Net Income rose 12% to \$36.1 million.
-More importantly, we took the necessary steps to build a strong foundation for sustained growth in the years ahead.
+As a Company, 2022 was again a challenging year, but despite economic uncertainty, the continued overhang of the COVID-19 pandemic, supply chain disruptions, inflation and rising interest rates, high energy costs, and energy supply volatility, at year end, we achieved record earnings of \$2.59 per share, a 10% increase over 2021, and Net Income increased 15% to \$41.4 million.
+More importantly, we continued to build a strong foundation for sustained growth in the years ahead.
 Our robust investment plan will support continued modernization of our electric and gas infrastructure while advancing state climate policies and the clean energy transition.

-There were many noteworthy financial and operational achievements in the past year that are a testament to our resiliency and commitment to continued execution of the fundamentals of our business for continued success in the years ahead.
+Our strong financial results in 2022 were supported by a multitude of noteworthy accomplishments in the past year.
+These accomplishments are a testament to our resiliency and commitment to continued execution of the fundamentals of our business for continued success in the years ahead.
 A summary of some of these successes is below.